 Loss of control

 Large trucks are heavier, longer, and require more skills to drive than the average car.
 When a truck driver loses control of their truck, it can be deadly.
 Loss of control in a truck accident may mean speeding, getting a flat tire, handling a stalled engine, or losing control due to poor road or weather conditions.
-Over 20% of large trucks in fatal crashes experienced loss of control that led to crashes in 2018.
+Over 20% of large trucks in fatal crashes experienced a loss of control that led to crashes in 2019.

 Overturn or rollover

-Sometimes, loss of control and road conditions may lead to overturn, or rollover.
+Sometimes, loss of control and road conditions may lead to overturning or rollover.
 Overturn was cited as the first harmful event in 4% of all fatal crashes involving large trucks, and 2% of all nonfatal crashes involving large trucks.

 When a part on a large truck is faulty, it can be hard to figure out who is responsible.
-It may be the manufacturer of the part, a third-party maintenance company responsible for care, a repair shop, or someone else involved in the maintenance of the truck.
+It may be the manufacturer of the part, a third-party maintenance company responsible for the care, a repair shop, or someone else involved in the maintenance of the truck.

 Get Help from an Experienced Attorney